Day-by-Day Itinerary

 PAPYRUS DEMO

-DAY 4 – Wed, November 1 / February 28, 2024: Check out of our Luxor hotel.
-Luxor West Bank sites – Tomb of Queen Nefertari (Valley of the Queens), Valley of the Kings, Hatshepsut’s Deir El Bahari Temple, Village Kids, and the Colossi of Memnon.
+DAY 5 – Sunday, January 5, 2025: Check out of our Luxor hotel.
+Luxor West Bank sites – Valley of the Kings, Hatshepsut’s Deir El Bahari Temple, Village Kids, and the Colossi of Memnon.
 Shopping: Alabaster Shop.
 Begin our Private Nile Cruise.

 Nile Cruise: Sacred Lotus Dahabiya.
 Meals: BB, L, D.